Kitware/VTK/Documentation/dev/git/develop_quickstart.md

 ## Upload

-Push your changes to the gitlab fork that you created in the [initial setup](#initial-setup) stage:
+Push your changes to the GitLab fork that you created in the [initial setup](#initial-setup) stage:

 ```
 git push gitlab